-Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), your body's main energy source.
+Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than normal.
+Glucose is your body's main energy source.

-Hypoglycemia is often related to the treatment of diabetes.
-However, a variety of conditions — many rare — can cause low blood sugar in people without diabetes.
-Like fever, hypoglycemia isn't a disease itself — it's an indicator of a health problem.
+Hypoglycemia is often related to diabetes treatment.
+But other drugs and a variety of conditions — many rare — can cause low blood sugar in people who don't have diabetes

-Immediate treatment of hypoglycemia is necessary when blood sugar levels are at 70 milligrams per deciliter (mg/dL) or 3.9 millimoles per liter (mmol/L) or below.
-Treatment involves quick steps to get your blood sugar level back into a normal range either with high-sugar foods or drinks or with medications.
-Long-term treatment requires identifying and treating the underlying cause of hypoglycemia.
+Treatment involves quickly getting your blood sugar back to normal either with high-sugar foods or drinks or with medications.
+Long-term treatment requires identifying and treating the cause of hypoglycemia.

-If blood sugar levels become too low, signs and symptoms may include:
+If blood sugar levels become too low, signs and symptoms can include:

 - Pale skin

-As hypoglycemia worsens, signs and symptoms may include:
+As hypoglycemia worsens, signs and symptoms can include:

 - Confusion, abnormal behavior or both, such as the inability to complete routine tasks